cucapra/opal/docs/incremental.md

 1. The `explore` function creates a bunch of hypothetical worlds, one for each potential start time.
 2. In the hypothetical world, we add the proposed new event to the calendar.
-3. Then we get a "patch" indicating the changes to the calendar.
+3. Then we get an "edit" value indicating the changes to the calendar.
 The `clean_view` function gets the old, unmodified state of the calendar.
-4. We compute our two ranking features: the number of conflicts, and the distance that the new event lies outside the preferred range of hours.
+4. Using the edit, we compute our two ranking features: the number of conflicts, and the distance that the new event lies outside the preferred range of hours.
 The language guide has more information on [how that magic-looking `edit.score` function works][diffdoc].
 5. We combine the two factors into a `score` that indicates the world's rank.
 6. The `minimize` utility finds the world that minimizes `score`.